Track LA's progress

 Schools reopened

 Many public schools operating in fire affected areas were damaged or destroyed.
-Federal, state, and local government is coordinating to help schools resume instruction for students.
+Federal, state, and local government coordinated to help schools resume instruction for students.

 Damaged or destroyed public schools